-Causes of male infertility mentioned from least to more common:
+Causes of male infertility – from least to most common:

 - Hypothalamus or hypophysis disease (1-2%)

 In this case, the problem is in the production of male hormones that regulate the male sexual organs.

 Infertility occurs due to a blockage in the seminal duct through which the sperm cells should circulate.

 In this case, the problem is in the testes, which do not correctly produce sperm cells due to either genetic or acquired issues.

 In these cases the concrete cause of sterility is unknown.
 Within this cause, we may find alterations in the concentration, motility and morphology of the sperm cells.

 Diagnosing the male factor of any patient is extremely complex.

 To do it, an anamnesis (information to put together a medical history) is needed, which includes: personal and familiar background, sexual habits of the couple, the consumption of noxious substances for fertility such as alcohol, drugs and cigarettes, the possible exposure to excessive heat or radiation; and a complete physical examinationsto analyse the phenotype and the secondary sexual features, the state of the penis, the prostate, the testes, etc.